insidegui/VirtualBuddy/LinuxGuestAdditions/README.md

 1. Grow the GPT partition containing LUKS
 2. Run `cryptsetup resize` to expand the LUKS container
+3. If LVM is on top of LUKS, extend PV and LV
-3. Resize the inner filesystem
+4. Resize the inner filesystem

 No manual intervention required!